UAlbertaALTLab/morphodict/docs/dictionary-data.md

 people to start working with it, than to have no data at all while waiting for it to be ‘right.’

-### importjson file suggestions
+### importjson formatting suggestions

-To make it easier for humans to look at the raw dictionary data and to compare different versions of that data, the following points are *strongly recommended*:
+To make it easier for humans to look at the raw dictionary data and to compare different versions of that data, it is *extremely strongly recommended* that you run

+    ./sssttt-manage sortimportjson FILENAME

+on any importjson files before committing or sharing them.

+That automatically implements the following suggestions:

   - Run the importjson files through [`prettier`][prettier] to format them nicely.
 If using the command line, you’ll need to add a `--parser=json`